lueythelooper/cooking-recipes/breads/recipes/freeform_artisan.md

 2. Add yeast and salt to the water inside the mixing bowl.

 3. Mix in all of the flour at once, kneading is unnecessary.
 Not sure why, just copying this down bro.
-Use a wooden spoon for maximum effect.
-You could use a high capacity food processor, but where is the fun in that?
-Mixing is complete when everything is uniformly moist.
+Use a wooden spoon initially, but recommended to switch to clean hands to get a good feel for when the dough is uniform.

 4. Allow the mixture to rise at room temperature until the dough flattens out or collapses under its own weight.
 Base rising time on step 1.
 Allowing to rise for longer will not harm the end product.